 The manufacturing process determines how cannabis tincture ratios are created, and for every brand it’s unique.
 But generally, CBD and THC ratios are created in two ways:

-1. Through matching the same amounts of isolate products with the solvent of choice.
+1. Through matching the same proportion of isolate products with a solvent of choice.

 For instance, if the end tincture desired holds a 1 to 1 ratio, this method entails of taking identical amounts of THC and CBD isolates in oil form, and then mixing them with glycerin (or another solvent) to make the finished tincture.

-2. Through taking a cannabis train with the exact ratio and using it in the steeping process.
+2. Through taking a cannabis strain with the exact ratio and using it in the steeping process.

 In this method, if the desired tincture ratio is 1 to 1, the manufacturer would take a 1 to 1 strain and put it through the steeping process.